jobcloud/Sylius/docs/book/customers/addresses/address_book.rst

 We can operate on it as usual - by adding and removing objects.

-Besides the Customer entity has a **default address** field that is the default address used both for shipping and billing, the one that will be filling the form fields by default.
+The Customer entity has a **default address** which is used as default for both shipping and billing.
+Form fields will be filled with this address by default.

 How to add an address to the address book manually?
 ---------------------------------------------------

-If you would like to add an address to the collection of Addresses of a chosen customer that's all what you should do:
+If you would like to add an address to the collection of Addresses of a chosen customer you can do the following:

 Create a new address: